Expertise and approach

 Current and planned projects

 Part of the research work has looked at the societal impact of TBI’s.
-We have developed and completed a unique survey of patients in the UK and Eire, which focused on their experience of Lyme disease.
+We have developed and completed a survey of patients in the UK and Eire, which focused on their experience of Lyme disease.
 It covers different aspects of the disease: from infection through testing, from treatment and on to post treatment.
 This was a joint project with Tick Talk Ireland, an organisation based in Eire.
-As far as we know, this is the first work of its kind in Britain, but also in the EU.
+This was the first of its kind in the UK but there have been several other surveys by other groups since.

 We have extensively examined the literature surrounding testing methods for Lyme Disease (also known as Borreliosis).
 We have already looked at some of the issues around prevention and models of change that may be needed to drive it in the context of new public health structures that are planned by the government.
 The other areas we intend to focus on are diagnosis, and treatment, for Lyme disease as well as for other tick-borne infections.